reseneweb/Grandia-Solutions/README.md

 ### **How to Use:**

 The application is designed with intuitiveness in mind.
 On loading, the user is presented with a sortable table populated with product data.
-Grouping can be adjusted with the toggle switches at the top, while specific subsets of products can be isolated with the brand and tag selectors.
+You can search for a product by name, and you can isolate specific subsets of products using brand, tag, type, and tag selectors.
 For developers, the project can be cloned from its GitHub repository, and it can be run locally or deployed to a hosting platform of choice.